 - Varanasi – India, Uttar Pradesh.
 Ancient holy city of Buddhists, Hindu and Jains, with approximate 3000 years age.
 One of the oldest inhabited cities of the world.
 Contains huge amount of valuable monuments of architecture and history, location of living unique traditions.

 - Historical centre of Isfahan – Iran, Isfahan.
 Some of the most outstanding architecture monuments of Iran are located in Isfahan.
 Some of the most outstanding ones are located around Naqsh-e Jahan Square – one of the most impressive historical city squares in the world.
-City has several mosques of exceptional beauty as well as a group of interesting bridges.
+The city has several mosques of exceptional beauty as well as a group of interesting bridges.

 - Historical centre of Shiraz – Iran, Fars.
 This city has been very important in the past and is housing numerous monuments of world importance.
 Chahar Bagh (Charbagh) is one of the first known boulevards in the world: enormous, 6 km long rectangular park – street developed in the time of Abbas I in the early 17th century.
 It served as a model of modern boulevards in the world, notably Champs-Élysées boulevard in Paris and Gardens of Paradise at the Taj Mahal.
-Karim Khan’s royal complex (Zandyeh Ensemble) is a complex of beautiful structures in the historical centre of Shiraz, built mainly during the time of first Zand ruler – Karim Khan in the middle of the 18th century.
+Karim Khan’s royal complex (Zandyeh Ensemble) is a complex of beautiful structures in the historical center of Shiraz, built mainly during the time of first Zand ruler – Karim Khan in the middle of the 18th century.
 It includes Vahil Mosque, Vakil Bath, Arg of Karim Khan (fortress) and other buildings.